 This is one of my all time favorites!!
-Serve this buttery mushroom ragu over creamy homemade polenta or as a surprising veggie spaghetti sauce for dinner!
+Serve this buttery mushroom ragu with polenta or as a surprising veggie spaghetti sauce for dinner!
+See, vegetarian food doesn’t have to be boring at all.
 Yum!

 Lord almighty, this dish looks absolutely scrumptious!

-You can replace the polenta here by a good portion of freshly cooked al dente pasta and use the mushroom ragu as a spaghetti sauce!
+You can replace the polenta here by a good portion of freshly cooked al dente pappardelle and use the mushroom ragu sauce as a spaghetti sauce!